mouseandthebillionaire/RAGE/relatedWork.md

 Much of the material on 'knowing-in-action' that follows this statement is focusing on how we know things (tacit knowledge) rather than on how we learn and or process.
 I understand that it is setting up his argument for 'reflecting-in-action' (p.
 54), but really I wonder if Schön's whole argument about reflection is not entirely what I mean when I am using 'reflection.'
 Clearly it is more about learning-by-doing/reflecting / tacit microchanges in action.
 The examples of the baseball player adapting to the hitters he faces and the jazz musician who slightly changes the way he plays to fit in with his fellow players both point to this.
 A "feel" for the music/ball.
 They are reflecting.
 They are in flow.
 But they are not participating in the reflective/contemplative mindset that we sometimes feel when confronted with art.

 The focus here overall seems to be about learning (which I have seen in those who frequently reference Schön as well), and that feels different from contemplation, but is it?
 Is a Buddhist monk "learning" when they gain an insight about the world around them?
 Is a concert-goer learning when they feel moves by a concerto?
 Or a museum-goer to a piece of art they are experiencing in a new way?
 Is it better to ignore how these feel disconnected to me and to follow the way that others have come to use and reference Schön?

+### Schoffelen, J. et al. "Making and reflecting via Playful Design Representations," 2013

+Initially excited about this from a teaching point-of-view, but I think that their proposals and take-aways miss the mark (especially when you consider the MDM framework as a code-design based solution to this problem that works rather well).
+Perhaps the age of the essay is playing a part here, but coming from a teaching background, getting students to reflect via design journaling doesn't seem as difficult as it is presented here.

 ### Sun, P. et al, “Research-Creation as a Generative Approach to Sound Design,” 2021

 A good description of what these projects are, but not really any significant writing on how this changes what we can think about in regards to "generative" approaches to research-creation.
 A bit misleading.